 When to Apply a Balance Veneer

-A balance veneer can be applied immediately after the face veneer is pressed (but before the glue dries completely).
-If you work quickly, you can just press the balance veneer and the face veneer at the same time.
+A balance veneer can be applied immediately after the face veneer comes out of the press.
+Or if you work quickly, you can just press the balance veneer and the face veneer at the same time.

 Other Things You Should Know